DikeyKing/DKRecorder/README.md

 4. And here is some settings can be changed

    ```
-       self.recorder.recordAudio = false // you don't want to record audio
+       self.recorder.recordAudio = false // Make sure NSMicrophoneUsageDescription is added to info.plist when recordAudio is true
        self.recorder.writeToPhotoLibrary = true // you don't want to save the video to library
    ```